 Dissertations and theses are both formal academic research projects.
 The main difference is the level of study – undergrad, Masters or PhD.
 Terminology tends to vary from country to country, and even within countries.

-Need help with your dissertation or thesis?
+Need help with your research project?

 Psst… there’s more (for free)

-This post is part of our research writing mini-course, which covers everything you need to get started with your dissertation, thesis or research project.
+This post is part of our dissertation mini-course, which covers everything you need to get started with your dissertation, thesis or research project.